tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<weaponAnimId:3\>The battle scene attack animation id that will be played for this weapon.
 If no id is provided the default animation will play.<br>
 \<weaponCategory:missile\> The particle type of the weapon: missile, funnel, beam, gravity, physical or  "".
 \<weaponIsCounter:1\> If set to 1 the weapon will always trigger a Counter on the enemy turn. <br>
+\<weaponAIHPThreshold:50\> If set AI that uses this weapon will only use the weapon when their HP falls below the specified value(percent).

 Weapons can have up to two special effects.